Moth Snowstorm - the value of fieldwork in artistic practice

 This text was written in the context of fieldwork with students of Beaux Arts Nantes and Members of PING.

-My grandfather’s generation had a saying that translates as ‘Moth snowstorm’: in the summer there would sometimes be so many moths that you would walk in huge clouds and could not see anything anymore, like a snowstorm.
-That is not in the Amazon, but in Europe less than 100 years ago.
+My grandfather’s generation was used to a natural spectacle that writer Michael Mccarthy describes as a ‘Moth snowstorm’: in the summer there would sometimes be so many moths that you would walk in huge clouds and could not see anything anymore, like a snowstorm.
+That was not in the Amazon, but in Europe less than 100 years ago.

 So when some of the students in Nantes asked, do you like our new building of the ArtSchool?
 Then I can say I understand the building.
 It is a ‘white space’ that helps us think about our work, like the white pages of a book help us to read the story printed in black.
 It may be good to realise that the ‘white cube’ of an art school or a scientific laboratory has only been ‘normal’ for a short period in history, and now we need to move on.
 The great challenges for our culture are in the mixed zones outside.
 I work with artists and designers and scientists to do research outside the lab, in the middle of landscapes to engage in the full complexity of those ecosystems.